Ising model and s-embeddings of planar graphs: Crossing estimates for the FK-Ising model

 \begin{proposition} In the setup of Proposition~\ref{prop:hm>delta}, the following holds for all \mbox{$k\in [C_0\delta,\tfrac{1}{2}k_0]$}, \mbox{$\phi\in[-\phi_0,\phi_0]$} and all~$z\in\Lik{\cS^\delta}$ such that~$\Re(\cS^\delta-i\cQ^\delta)(z)\le s$:

-\end{proposition} \begin{proof} The same proof as that of Proposition~\ref{prop:hm>delta} applies (with minor changes in the definitions of the domains~$\cR^\delta_-$ and~$\cR^\delta_\mathrm{mid}$). \end{proof} The last technical definition that we need is the following notation for a tiny (of width~$O(\delta)$) vicinity of the boundary~$\pa\H^\circ_{\cS^\delta}$. \begin{definition} In the same setup as above, denote
+the probability that the backward random walk associated with \mbox{$\cS^\delta\!-\!ie^{2i\phi}\cQ^\delta$} and started {in an $O(\delta)$ vicinity of} the center of $\cR^\delta$ hits the set of vertices lying below the level~$ik$ (as defined above) at the point~$z$ and before it exits $\cR^\delta$ is at least~$\cst\cdot s^{-1}\delta$, where~$\cst>0$ depends only on \Unif\ and \Qflat. \end{proposition} \begin{proof} The same proof as that of Proposition~\ref{prop:hm>delta} applies (with minor changes in the definitions of the domains~$\cR^\delta_-$ and~$\cR^\delta_\mathrm{mid}$). \end{proof} The last technical definition that we need is the following notation for a tiny (of width~$O(\delta)$) vicinity of the boundary~$\pa\H^\circ_{\cS^\delta}$. \begin{definition} In the same setup as above, denote

 \end{definition} The following simple fact is listed here for reference purposes: there exists a constant~$P_0>0$ depending only on constants in~\Unif\ and \Qflat\ such that for all~$z'\not\in\UpaH{\cS^\delta}$ and all~$\phi\in[-\phi_0,\phi_0]$,